ALICE

 Statistics

-• 34 percent of Wisconsin households are living on the edge of financial insecurity.
+• 34 percent of Wisconsin households were living on the edge of financial insecurity in 2021.
 Of this number, 23 percent are ALICE and 11 percent are below the poverty level.